kapouer/window-page/README.md

   If Page is at first run, refers to the same location - without hash.
   Is not related to `document.referrer`.

-- state.follower
-  the following state.

 Page.State: the state's constructor.

 ### Document import

-When importing a document, two methods (that can return a promise) are called:
+When importing a document after route chain, those methods are called:

-- state.mergeHead(head, prev)
+- await state.mergeHead(head, prev)
-- state.mergeBody(body, prev)
+- await state.mergeBody(body, prev)

-The default `mergeHead` method do DOM diffing to keep existing script and link nodes.
+The default `mergeHead` method do a basic diff to keep existing scripts and links nodes.
 The default `mergeBody` method just replaces `document.body` with the new body.

-These methods can be overriden from `init` listeners or `route` router.
+These methods can be overriden by `init` or `route` listeners.

-### Integration with Custom Elements
+### Integration with Custom Elements, event handlers

+[BUILD, PATCH, SETUP, PAINT, FOCUS, CLOSE];

-An object having `build`, `patch`, `setup`, `close` methods can be plugged into Page using:
+An object having build, patch, setup, paint, focus, close methods can be plugged into Page using:

 - state.connect(node)